 Does coconut water provide any health benefits?

 Coconut water has become on-trend in recent years with word spreading, much of it from marketing in the United States, that it's a good rehydration drink after exercise or an illness.
 However, there is little scientific evidence that coconut water provides much in the way of health benefits.

 The US Department of Agriculture has found that 100ml of coconut water contains 19 calories and has the following vitamins and minerals:

-According to the Food Standards Agency, the water in the centre of the coconut can be considered as fruit juice, which you can count as part of your 5 fruit and veg a day - but remember that you can include only 1 glass of fruit juice as a fruit towards your 5-a-day.
+According to the Food Standards Agency, the water in the centre of the coconut can be considered as fruit juice, which you can count as part of your 5 fruit and veg a day - but remember that you can include only 1 glass of fruit juice towards your 5-a-day.

 When compared to most other juices, a similar portion of coconut water will have more potassium, magnesium and calcium but fewer, or similar, carbohydrates and calories.
 However, 100ml coconut water also has 262.5mg of salt.
 That's still considered low-salt, but still adds to the recommended maximum 6g salt a day.